lavender earl grey cookies

 • Prep your oven and pans.
 Position a rack in the center of the oven and preheat the oven to 350°F. Line two half sheet pans with parchment paper.

-• Make the cookies.
+• Mix the dry ingredients.
 In a medium bowl, whisk together the flour, Earl Grey tea, lavender, baking powder, baking soda, and salt.

-• Use a 3-tablespoon cookie dough scoop to portion the cookie dough into balls.
+• Assemble the cookies.
+Use a 3-tablespoon cookie dough scoop to portion the cookie dough into balls.
 Place the cookies at least 3 inches apart on the prepared sheet pans.
 Sprinkle the tops of the dough balls with the remaining 2 Tablespoons of sugar for garnish before baking.

 • Serve and store.
 Serve warm or at room temperature.
 The cookies can be stored in an airtight container or zip-top bag at room temperature for up to 3 days.